Why Inclusive Language is Important Within the Autism Community

 “Sticks and stones may break my bones, but words will never hurt me,” right?
 Wrong.
 Words have meaning.
 Words matter.
 While some terminology may fall into a “tom-ay-to or tom-ah-to” category, there are other words that can have a greater impact on those around us.

-In the spirit of Autism Awareness, Acceptance and Advocacy Month (A4 Month), we turned to Hopebridge Westlake Center Manager Ashley Clarke to help us break down barriers – along with insensitive and outdated word choices – through language that is inclusive and respectful of the population we serve.
-Prior to serving in her role as center manager, Ashley started as a Registered Behavior Technician (RBT), as well as led teams as an ABA Trainer and assistant manager, which gives her perspective on this subject from a few different angles and roles.
+To help us break down barriers – along with insensitive and outdated word choices – through language that is inclusive and respectful of the population we serve, we turned to Hopebridge Quality Improvement Coordinator Nia Flowers.
+As a board certified behavior analyst (BCBA) and one of the company’s DEI Clinical Workgroup leaders, Nia offers her perspective on this subject from a few different angles and roles.

 Hopebridge Autism Therapy Centers’ Inclusive Language Guide